-C. CRITERIA CONCEPT
+C. CSCSC CONCEPT

 The complexity and importance of DOE's acquisition activities dictate the use of management techniques that aid effective project planning and control.
-It is recognized that no single common set of contractor management control systems will meet the needs of both DOE and a variety of contractors.
+It is recognized that no single common set of management control systems will meet the needs of both DOE and a variety of contractors.
 Due to variations in contractor organizations, products, and working relationships, it is not practicable or desirable for DOE to prescribe a universal system for cost and schedule control.
-Thus, DOE has adopted an approach which simply defines the Criteria that contractors' management control systems must meet to be validated or accepted by DOE.
+Instead DOE has established the CSCSC as a set of criteria that contractors' management control systems must meet to be validated or accepted by DOE.
+Contractors have maximum flexibility in determining how internal operations are to be conducted, thereby avoiding the operation of separate duplicate cost and schedule control systems.
+Changes to existing systems should be held to a minimum.
+This approach allows contractors to use existing management control systems or other systems of their choice, provided they meet the CSCSC.
+The end result is the use of contractor's management control systems to satisfy both the contractor's and DOE's needs.

-The Criteria are sufficiently general in nature to permit their use on contracts supporting research, development, demonstration, construction, production, or operations and maintenance projects.
-Since these contracts will differ significantly because of the work involved, value, type of contract, etc., it is impossible to provide detailed guidance which will apply specifically in all cases.
-The reader should be alert for areas in which distinctions in detailed interpretations seem appropriate or reasonable, whether or not they are specifically identified herein.
+The CSCSC are sufficiently general in nature to permit their use on almost any contract, including research, development, demonstration, construction, production, operations and maintenance, or management and operating.
+Since contracts differ significantly because of the work involved, value, type of contract, etc., it is impossible to provide detailed guidance which will apply in all cases.
+The reader should be alert for interpretations that seem appropriate or reasonable.